The 50+ Show in Glasgow 2015 at the SECC

 Getting to the SECC

 The venue address is: Exhibition Way, Glasgow, Lanarkshire G3 8YW

 By Free Shuttle

-There will be a free shuttle bus running from the city centre to the SECC.
-The free bus will collect visitors to The 50+ Show from North Hanover Street at Queens Street Station and will drop them off directly at the East entrance of the SECC.
-The buses will run from 9.00m to 5.00pm.
-The free buses will be operated by Fitzcharles and the bus is free for all visitors attending the show.
+A free shuttle bus will from the city centre to the SECC.
+The bus service will pick up visitors going to The 50+ Show from North Hanover Street at Queens Street Station and drop them off directly at the East entrance of the SECC.
+The buses will run from 9.00am to 5.00pm.
+Due to the popularity of the free shuttle service, you may experience some delays - please bear with us.

 The SECC is just off Junction 19 of the M8 motorway. from the M8 take the westbound Clydeside Expressway (A8414).
 Exit at ‘SECC West’ slip to access our car parking facilities.